PX4/PX4-user_guide/en/config/actuators.md

 Remove the propellers from motors before assigning outputs or any testing.
 :::

-Motor and actuator outputs can be manually assigned using using sliders in the [Actuator Testing](#actuator-testing) section.
+Motor and actuator outputs can be manually assigned using sliders in the [Actuator Testing](#actuator-testing) section.

-To assign motors (assuming you have/can not use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) tool):
+To assign actuators (assuming you have/can not use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) tool):
-1. First assign motor functions (and actuators) to the outputs that you think are _likely_ to be correct.
+1. First assign actuator function to the output that you think are _likely_ to be correct in Actuator Outputs section.
-1. Toggle the **Enable sliders** switch
+1. Toggle the **Enable sliders** switch in Actuator Testing section.
-1. Move the slider for MOTOR1 to the minimal position and note what motor or actuator moves on the vehicle.
+1. Move the slider for the actuator you want to test: to the minimum thrust position for Motors, or around the middle position for Servos.
+1. Check which actuator moves on the vehicle.
-   This should match MOTOR1 in your motor geometry (or the position of the motor in the [airframe reference](../airframes/airframe_reference.md) for your frame, if you are using a standard configuration).
+   This should match the actuator in your motor geometry (you can refer to the position in the [airframe reference](../airframes/airframe_reference.md) for your frame, if you are using a standard geometry configuration).
-   - If the correct motor moves, then proceed to the next step.
+   - If the correct actuator moves, then proceed to the next step.
-   - If a motor other that MOTOR1 moves, swap the output assignment over.
+   - If a wrong actuator moves, swap the output assignment over.
    - If nothing moves then increase the slider mid-way though the range, then higher if needed.
      If nothing moves after that the output might not be connected, the motor might not be powered, or the output might be misconfigured.
-	 You will need to troubleshoot (perhaps try other actuators to see if "anything" moves.
+	 You will need to troubleshoot (perhaps try other actuator outputs to see if "anything" moves.
-1. Return the slider to the minimal position.
+1. Return the slider to the minimal position (the disarmed command will continue to be sent to that actuator)
-1. Repeat for all motors
+1. Repeat for all actuators

-Actuator assignment can be checked in a similar way.

 ### Motor Configuration

-The motor configuaration sets output values such that motors:
+The motor configuration sets output values such that motors:
 - don't spin when disarmed (at the `disarmed` PWM output value)
 - barely spin at the `minimum` PWM output value
 - give **positive thrust** in the expected direction